annanw4201/readit/README.md

 # readit
-A web app resembling reddit where users can share there thoughts.
+A web app resembling reddit where users can share their thoughts.